 Yoga helps to reduce the risk of heart disease by encouraging blood circulation, lowering high blood pressure, and even reducing the levels of LDL (bad) cholesterol (2).

 Reduces stress levels

-In the fast paced life that we live, it’s normal to find ourselves stressed.
+In the fast-paced life that we live, it’s normal to find ourselves stressed.
 However, your health can suffer if this stress becomes chronic.
-This is why it’s important to find ways to which you can manage your stress levels, without compromising your health.
+This is why it’s essential to find ways in which you can manage your stress levels, without compromising your health.

 As mentioned, yoga is a great stress-relieving tool.
 It incorporates meditation and breathing exercises, which help to reduce the levels of the stress hormone cortisol.
 In doing so, your stress levels are lowered and there is no longer a risk of your health being affected.